pabloso18/spring-boot-projects/SpringBootEmailTemplate/README.md

 # Spring Boot + Email template with Thymeleaf

-Now creating an email service with ability to send different kinds of email can be pretty easily.
-This project can help with personalizing email sender and you can send company emails.
+Now creating an email service with the ability to send different kinds of email can be pretty easy.
+This example can help you to how to send a personalized email, create an email sender and you can send company emails.
+This example uses the Gmail SMTP but you can change the properties.

 This repository it's for Spring Boot + Email template with Thymeleaf.
 I also add lombok project for the DTO.